 With nearly 20 years of experience in the addiction field, Jim has seen just about everything.
 He’s worked with participants in all levels of substance use disorders, from age 12 to geriatric, many of whom had co-occurring mental health diagnoses.
 He uses that wide array of experience to help program participants with an individually tailored treatment program designed to make them successful.

-Elishia joins the ARAD team after nearly a decade of substance misuse counseling in the Amarillo area.
+Elishia joins the ARAD team after nearly a decade of substance misuse counseling in the Amarillo area, specializing in cognitive behavioral therapy.
 She holds an associate’s degree from Amarillo College in substance abuse counseling and a bachelor’s degree from West Texas A&M University.
 Her favorite part of working at ARAD is witnessing the transformation participants go through as they become empowered by the program.

 With a master’s degree in social work and specializations in mental health and substance use disorders, Linda is a key part of ARAD’s mission to provide holistic healing of the mind, body and soul.
 Her research includes the neurochemistry of addiction and how exercise affects those with substance use disorders.
 That research informs the integrated nature of ARAD’s recovery programs.
 Linda joined the team to be part of incorporating traditional treatment models with holistic therapies to prepare program participants for success.